Super Scenic Picnics with 360-Degree Views

 While there’s a picnic area near the top of Mt.
 Mitchell that is convenient to the car, take a small picnic to the Observation deck at the very top of the highest peak east of the Mississippi River.
 Pick up goodies at their restaurant or the summit concession stand.
 It’s a super scenic 34-mile drive from downtown.

-While there are countless picnic spots along the Blue Ridge Parkway, why not go to the highest point at Richland Balsam at 6,047 feet?
+There are countless picnic spots along the Blue Ridge Parkway.
+With many paved overlooks, it's easy and accessible to find a place for a super scenic picnic.
+Among my favorites is the Blue Ridge Parkway's highest point: Richland Balsam at 6,047 feet.
 Located at Milepost 431.4 about 45 miles from town, there are two overlooks with sweeping views and a fragrant hike through a Spruce Fir forest.
+Here are some of our favorite Blue Ridge Parkway hikes.

 Dinner with the Elk